 National security review: If the ISI Minister intends to initiate the national security process, they can only do so during the period that starts when they become aware of the investment and ends 45 days after receipt of a complete application or notification (where a filing is required or made voluntarily) or 5 years after closing (where no filing is required and none is voluntarily made).
-At or before the expiration of the 45-day period, the ISI Minister can issue a notice indicating that they require an additional 45 days or Cabinet can order a national security review.
-Once a national security review has been triggered, the initial review period is 45 days, which the ISI Minister can extend for an additional 45 days, after which time, subject to the investor and ISI Minister agreeing to an extension, the ISI Minister can either determine that the investment does not raise national security concerns, or the ISI Minister can refer the matter to the Governor in Council (federal Cabinet) for a final decision, which must be made within 20 days following the ISI Minister's referral.
+At or before the expiration of the 45-day period, the ISI Minister can issue a notice indicating that they require an additional 45 days or the ISI Minister can order a national security review.
+Once a national security review has been triggered, the initial review period is 45 days, which the ISI Minister can extend for an additional 45 days, after which time, subject to the investor and ISI Minister agreeing to an extension, the ISI Minister can either determine that the investment does not raise national security concerns, the ISI Minister can accept undertakings from the investor in order to resolve any national security concerns, or the ISI Minister can refer the matter to the Governor in Council (federal Cabinet) for a final decision, which must be made within 20 days following the ISI Minister's referral.
 The entire process can take up to 200 days subject to the Minister and investor agreeing to extensions.